ricmclaughlin/ricmclaughlin.github.com/_posts/2022-03-03-aws-data-storage.md

 - Backup instance store? no snapshotting, file backup on mounted EFS/EBS

-## Storage Gateway/Snowball
+## DataSync/Storage Gateway/Snowball

 Use Cases:

+- DataSync - Sync from on-prem to S3, EFS, EBS FSx (agent that includes encryption and integrity checks for NFS or SMB)

+- Between storage services?
+DataSync (EFS -> EFS on EC2 instance)

-- Low end DR = S3 directly
+- Low end DR = S3 directly using DataSync (Storage Gateway is less performant).

 - Cached = less to maintain local so cheaper outlay, frequently access to small amount of data